p-hather/Technical-Exercise-for-PSN/README.md

 - **Potential improvements**
     - SQLite results with more than one field are returned as a list by default - could be improved by formatting as key/value pairs.
 Needs more testing to establish the most efficient method.
     - Build error handling for bad requests
-    - Add authorisation requirement and/or IP address restriction
+    - Add authorisation requirement and/or IP address restriction for production